 Two minutes into his most popular YouTube video, Luigi Domenico (aka Elite Manliness) stands completely naked before the camera.
 He’s stroking his mostly erect, uncircumcised penis in a downward motion with his index finger and thumb, then switching to his index finger and middle finger in slow, firm, outward strokes.
 Despite Domenico’s display of dick, the video is allowed on YouTube because it’s intended to be educational.
 Domenico, who also publishes videos and blogs on topics like sexual coercion and increasing the length of your money shot, is teaching men how to “jelq.”
 His videos have amassed more than 26 million views.

 “Jelqing” is the practice of specific massage/stroking techniques of the penis in the hopes of increasing its length and girth.
 It’s unclear exactly how the practice began, though some sources cite its origins as ancient as the Middle East.
-Today, however, there’s a fairly sizeable online community united by jelqing, with channels that garner millions of views and entire forums dedicated specifically to the endeavor.
+Today, however, there’s a fairly sizable online community united by jelqing, with channels that garner millions of views and entire forums dedicated specifically to the endeavor.
+(Here’s a NSFW video.)

 According to jelqing enthusiasts like Domenico, jelqing isn’t just regular jacking off — if you’re fully erect or ejaculate, you’ve defeated the purpose.
 Instead, jelqing for 10 to 15 minutes a day will increase blood flow to your dick, allegedly making it permanently bigger after a few months.
 Penis pumps, Bathmates (a penis suction device that utilizes water pressure and is meant to be used in the tub), the Penilizer (essentially a dick clamp) and cock rings can be incorporated for the same purpose.